yh2444/CS5787-HW1/README.md

 The same settings were kept across experiments whenever possible to make the comparison between the four configurations fair.

+## Hyperparameter Selection

+Hyperparameters were selected through experiments over a range of candidate values.
+We tested learning rates of `0.01`, `0.001`, and `0.0001`, batch sizes of `64`, `128`, and `256`, and both `Adam` and `SGD` optimizers.
+For Weight Decay, coefficients of `1e-3` and `1e-4` were tested, while dropout probabilities of `0.3` and `0.5` were compared.

+Based on the experimental results, a batch size of `64` and a learning rate of `0.001` achieved the best performance.
+The `Adam` optimizer was also selected based on the experimental comparison.
+A dropout probability of `0.5` and a Weight Decay coefficient of `1e-4` were selected for their respective configurations.

+All four configurations were trained for `10 epochs` using the selected hyperparameters to ensure a fair comparison of their performance and convergence behavior.
+For Batch Normalization, PyTorch's default Batch Normalization settings were used.

 ## Training